Souptik2001/Dotfiles/phpcs-setup/README.md

 	phpcompatibility/phpcompatibility-wp:* --update-no-dev
 ```

-But if you want to do that manually without composer then you have to do something like this:
+*If you want to do that manually without composer then you have to do something like this -*

 ```
 cd ~/Documents